 Aortic aneurysm screening in 65-year-old men

-For men in southwest Skåne the examination will be carried out at the vascular clinic in Malmö.
+For men in south west Skåne the examination will be carried out at the vascular clinic in Malmö.
 The examination costs SEK 120.
-You can either pay with credit card at the clinic, or choose to receive a payment slip by mail after the examination.
+You can either pay with credit card at the clinic, or choose to receive an invoice by mail after the examination.
 Exemption cards are not valid, and we cannot compensate you for any travel expenses.

 The examination is completely voluntary and you may decline for no specific reason.
 Please contact us and cancel your appointment, so we can offer your time slot to another patient.